LyuboslavLyubenov/nvma/Readme.md

 # NVMA

 NVMA is a tool that "acts" like the https://github.com/coreybutler/nvm-windows, but without requiring admin rights for installing and using.
-It mimics only essential subset of features that are needed in order to get multiple versions of nodejs on your machine.
+It mimics only essential subset of features that are needed in order to get multiple versions of nodejs.

 ## Prerequisites